Manthan01-AI-ML/Aksum-Procurement-RAG-Chatbot/README.md

 LLM layer: Plug-in → OpenAI GPT, Hugging Face pipeline, or Ollama (local Mistral/LLM3/phi3-mini)

-🖥️ Demo Screenshots

-(Add actual screenshots from your Streamlit app here)

 Example Query:

 “What is the penalty for late delivery of TMT bars?”